adammertel/GIS-and-humanities/README.md

 ### Spatial Analysis

-- Manipulating (filtering, extending, combining) of datasets to create a new dataset
+- Manipulating (filtering, extending, combining) of spatial datasets to extract new information
-- Map algebra (rasters) - manipulating values in rasters
-- Geostatistics - using
+- Detection of hotspots of crime in the city, predicting temperatures in a set of regions

 <figure class="image">
   <img src="./pictures/cholera.jpeg" height="auto" />